Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/deploying-webassembly-libraries.md

 [^1]: Although if they want to use it as inspiration or copy sample code, be my guest 🙂

+[^1]: This is unsound because there is no guarantee the code for manipulating a data structure in Fornjot will match up with the code for manipulating the same data structure inside the model.
+I've been bitten by this before - see [`rust-lang/rust#67179`][rust-67179].

 [wasm-1.0]: https://github.com/WebAssembly/spec/releases/tag/wg-1.0
 [first-article]: {{< ref "/posts/wasm-as-a-platform-for-abstraction" >}}